 Hello friends!
-A few weeks ago I shared our master bedroom makeover reveal and received tons of comments on the barn door.
+A few weeks ago I shared our master bedroom makeover reveal and received tons of comments on the modern barn door.
 So I decided to write a post about it because we actually hung two!
 One between our bedroom and bathroom and one between our bathroom and my closet.

 This post contains affiliate links.